FenixHongell/UniAssigment-FoodRecipeApp/README.md

 # RECIPE APP
-This is a recipe app made using Flask, Python & SQLite for University.
+This is a recipe app made using Flask, Pylint, Python & SQLite for University.

 ## Features